urbantreelion/ece350-lab-manual/_lab1/tutorial3.md

 ### Pseudo Random Binary Sequence (PRBS) with time domain raised cosine pulse shape over 6 symbols

-- Once again edit the signals-to-file flowgraph to the following.
+- Once again edit the `waveform-builder.grc` flowgraph to the following.
 In it, a message signal is created from a sequence of random binary bits which is converted to a sequence of pulses shaped using a raised cosine pulse shaping filter.

     ![tutorial3_PRBS_raise_cos_flowgraph.png](./figures/tutorial3_PRBS_raise_cos_flowgraph.png)<br>
     __*PRBS with a root raised cosine shape saved to a `.dat` file*__